-As of September 1, 2013, more than 85,000 residential customers are enrolled in PG&E's Energy Alerts program, a program that notifies customers when their energy usage may move them into a higher rate tier.
-These alerts help reduce the chances of bill surprises and allow customers the opportunity to more effectively manage their energy bills.
+As of July 2014, more than 106,000 residential customers are enrolled in PG&E's Energy Alerts program, a program that notifies customers when their energy usage may move them into a higher rate tier.
+Customers can choose to be notified either by phone call, text message, or email alert.
+These alerts help reduce bill surprises and allow customers the opportunity to more effectively manage their energy bills.